 And while the goal of SEO remains the same — to boost your presence in relevant search results — the tactics for getting there look different from year to year.

-Here, we’ll cover the top SEO challenges facing marketers in 2022 and the five biggest trends to watch this year.
+Here, we’ll cover the top SEO challenges facing marketers in 2023 and the 25 biggest trends to watch this year.

 A HubSpot Blogs survey identified the top three challenges of SEO marketing:

 The number one challenge for marketers is keeping up with algorithm changes.
-This doesn't surprise me — in 2020 alone, Google ran more than 500,00 experiments that led to 4,000+ changes to search.
+That’s unsurprising.
+In 2021 alone, Google ran more than 800,000 experiments that led to 4,000+ changes to search.

 If you’re like most marketers, this stat can feel pretty overwhelming.
 After all, how can you succeed when Google keeps rerouting the path to success?

 The key is to respond to these changes strategically.
 For one, this means staying on top of industry news.
 If there’s a significant algorithm change, the SEO industry will likely comment on it.